Devil’s Bridge Hike in Sedona: The How-To Guide

 The weather was perfect out on that Friday afternoon.
 Shortly after this section, you will arrive at the Devil’s Bridge.

-Waiting in line for a photo at the Devil’s Bridge
+Waiting in Line for a Photo

 Hikes with this scenic photo opportunity like this one tend to have a lot of people waiting in line.
 I have heard that is usually the case here but when we arrived at the end of the hike, there were only a few people there.